Root Canal Treatment in Glendale for Advanced Tooth Decay

 The National Institute of Dental and Craniofacial Research reports that 92 percent of adults have had dental caries in their permanent teeth.
 While tooth decay is largely preventable, it often goes untreated until the side effects become unbearable.
 Dr. Sameet Koppikar wants you to know that even in this situation extraction isn’t your only option.
 Root canal treatment has helped hundreds of Glendale area residents keep their natural teeth despite advanced tooth decay.
 They trust the Biltmore Dental Center team for straight answers and good advice.

 Tooth decay is the destruction of tooth enamel.
 Oral bacteria form a film of plaque on teeth.
 These hungry microorganisms feast on starchy and sugary foods and beverages.
 As they eat they excrete acidic toxins that erode enamel, causing tiny pits to develop.

 Your saliva contains enzymes that help to break down food particles and minerals that combat tooth decay, but bacteria are persistent.
 The sticky nature of plaque keeps acids in contact with enamel especially in areas with gum recession, at the gum line, and around fillings and other dental restorations.

 With early detection and proper treatment, tooth decay can be halted before cavities become large.
 That saves discomfort, inconvenience, expense, and impact to the appearance of your smile.

-Without attention, a tooth with a cavity becomes sensitive to bite pressure and hot and cold temperatures.
+Without attention, a tooth with a cavity becomes sensitive to biting pressure and hot and cold temperatures.
 Sweets may also cause an “ouch.”
-Toothache may be intermittent or constant, throbbing or abrupt.
-Tooth structure becomes compromised, contributing to fractures and breaks.
+A toothache may be intermittent or constant, throbbing or abrupt.
+The tooth structure becomes compromised, contributing to fractures and breaks.